Smart Accountancy Systems Limited Terms and conditions in respect of work undertaken

-In accordance with the Proceeds of Crime Act and Money Laundering Regulations 2007 you agree to waive your right to confidentiality to the extent of any report made, document provided or information disclosed to the National Crime Agency (NCA).
+In accordance with the Proceeds of Crime Act, The Terrorism Act, Money Laundering Regulations 2017 and The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 you agree to waive your right to confidentiality to the extent of any report made, document provided or information disclosed to the National Crime Agency (NCA).

 You also acknowledge that we are required to report directly to the NCA without prior reference to you or your representatives if during the course of undertaking any assignment the person undertaking the role of Money Laundering Reporting Officer becomes suspicious of money laundering.

-As with other professional services firms, we are required to identify our clients for the purposes of the UK anti-money laundering legislation.
+As with other professional services firms, we are required to have appropriate risk based policies and procedures for assessing and managing money laundering risks: this applies at the start of any business relationship and through the lifetime of the relationship.
+This includes undertaking appropriate customer due diligence.
 We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases.
 If we are not able to obtain satisfactory evidence of your identity, we will not be able to proceed with the engagement.

 We shall not be treated as having notice, for the purposes of our accounts and tax responsibilities, of information provided to members of our firm other than those engaged on the specific assignment (for example, information provided in connection with accounting, taxation and other services).